Festival & Events Tours in West Africa

 The vibrant festivals of West Africa come alive at Kumasi's Manhyia Palace during Akwasidae Festival and New Year's celebrations at Axim Beach Resort.
 The ancient Geleden Masked Dance unfolds in Abomey while sacred Voodoo ceremonies take place in Ouidah.
 This 21-day cultural journey includes carefully selected accommodations across three nations.

-Duration 21 days Destinations Ghana, Togo, Benin Age Range 2 to 99 year olds Operator Across Africa Tours & Travel From
+Duration 21 days Destinations Ghana, Togo, Benin Age Range All Ages Welcome Operator Across Africa Tours & Travel From $12,744

 The spectacular Wodaabe courtship rituals highlight September's Gerewol Festival in Abalak, Niger.
 Traditional dance performances, feasting, and camel racing fill three days at Tuareg tent camps.
 Visits to Agadez's UNESCO-nominated Grand Mosque and bustling camel market include expert English-speaking guides.

-Duration 9 days Destinations Niamey, Abalak, Agadez Age Range 5 to 80 year olds Operated in English, French Operator Across Africa Tours & Travel From
+Duration 9 days Destinations Niamey, Abalak, Agadez Age Range All Ages Welcome Operated in English, French Operator Across Africa Tours & Travel From $5,646

 New Year’s Eve 2025/26 In Moroccan Desert